 Our health guarantee and vaccination records will be given out in the following format

 If there is any concern with the health of your new puppy and when you take them into the vet, please be aware that you are authorizing the veterinary care and the associated costs are your responsibility.
 We will replace your puppy within 3 days if there is an issue that was missed with your puppy.
-We will cover medications for the puppy if there are any prescribed within the first two weeks but any veterinary procedures or work up done that is not authorized by us but is authorized by the new owners, will be the new owners responsibility.
+We will cover medications for the puppy if there are any prescribed within the first week but any veterinary procedures or work up done that is not authorized by us but is authorized by the new owners, will be the new owners responsibility.

 If there is a question to the health and further treatment may be required CONTACT US IMMEDIATELY, especially if it is a situation that you think the puppy may be returned to us.
 We will seek veterinary care with our regular vet so all follow up care can be provided at the same place.